Randhinaa/Longest-Word-In-A-String/README.md

 1) If there are multiple words of the same maximum length, the program returns all the words of equal length
 2) The program does not consider spaces as characters
+3) The program strips punctuations from the words